Nonnyeee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that creates a new global variable a script that displays the result of BREATH to the power LOVE a script that displays the result of BREATH to the power LOVE
+a script that creates a new global variable a script that displays the result of BREATH to the power LOVE a script that displays the result of BREATH to the power LOVE a script that prints all possible combinations of two letters, except oo